gruntwork-io/docs/docs/2.0/reference/pipelines/configurations-as-code/index.md

 ```

 :::caution
-Every unit must be uniquely matched by the filters of a single environment block.
-If a unit is matched by multiple environment blocks, Pipelines will throw an error.
+Each unit must match the filters of a single environment block exclusively.
+If a unit matches filters from multiple environment blocks, Pipelines will generate an error.
 :::

 ### AWS Blocks

 [Full Reference for AWS Blocks](/2.0/reference/pipelines/configurations-as-code/api#aws-block)

-AWS blocks are configurations used by `aws-oidc` [authentication](#authentication-blocks) blocks to have commonly re-used AWS configurations codified and referenced by multiple authentication blocks.
+AWS blocks enable the codification and reuse of standard AWS configurations, which can be referenced by multiple `aws-oidc` [authentication](#authentication-blocks) blocks.
+These blocks streamline the management of shared AWS settings.

-There can only be one `aws` block defined within [global configurations](#global-configurations).
+Only one `aws` block can be defined within [global configurations](#global-configurations).

-Nested within the `aws` block are `accounts` blocks that define the configurations for collections of AWS accounts.
+Within the `aws` block, `accounts` blocks specify configurations for collections of AWS accounts.

-The label applied to an `accounts` block is the name of the Accounts block.
-This is a user-defined label for the collection of AWS accounts defined by the block, and must be unique within the context of the `aws` block.
+The label assigned to an `accounts` block serves as its unique identifier.
+This label is user-defined and must be distinct within the scope of the enclosing `aws` block.

 e.g.